The holidays are a busy time, filled with social get-togethers, exhausting travel schedules and hours spent in the kitchen preparing a special meal.

 Dr. Levinson suggests having healthy snacks on-hand to avoid the temptation to overeat or graze on sugary treats.
 Plan snacks that include at least two of the three macronutrients: carbohydrates, protein and fat.

-Sharp Rees-Stealy registered dietitian, Tracey Grant, offers some easy, healthy snack ideas:
+Sharp Rees-Stealy registered dietitian, Melissa Hughes, offers some easy, healthy snack ideas:

 • 1 apple with 2 tablespoons nut butter